 1.6.1 The research and the thesis are the work of the student, and the student is expected to take responsibility for the progress of their work.
 During the progress of a research degree, students are expected to increasingly become independent thinkers and researchers.
-The general responsibilities of all students at the RVC are outlined in the RVC Charter, which can be found at the following link: http://www.rvc.ac.uk/Media/Default/About/Academic%20Qu ality,%20Regulations%20and%20Procedures/General/THE%20RO YAL%20VETERINARY%20COLLEGE%20CHARTER.pdf
+The general responsibilities of all students at the RVC are outlined in the RVC Charter.